 Perlman is the recipient of three Ohio Arts Council fellowships in playwriting for IN SEARCH OF RED RIVER DOG, CLIFF DIVING and most recently SWANN.
 She was nominated for the American Theatre Critics Association’s M. Elizabeth Osborn Award for Emerging Playwright.
 Her play LUNACY premiered at Dobama Theatre in May of 2007 to rave reviews during The Cleveland PlayHouse FusionFest.

-A former writer-host for PBS television Channels 45/49, Perlman has also taught and lectured about playwriting at Case Western Reserve University and Cleveland State University.
-At present she teaches playwriting at Kent State University.
+A former writer-host for PBS television Channels 45/49, Perlman has also taught and lectured about playwriting at Kent State University, Case Western Reserve University and Cleveland State University.
 Excerpts from her plays have been published in anthologies by Dramatic Publishing, Smith & Kraus and the Middle Tennessee State University Press.

 Born and raised in Philadelphia, Perlman lives in Kent, Ohio with her artist husband, Henry Halem.
-Their daughter, Jessica Halem, is a stand-up comic in NYC.
+They have one daughter, Jessica.

 3 w/ 2 acts, 80 minutes